Evina-Huang/Evina-Huang/README.md

 I don't write code — I describe ideas, and an AI agent builds them with me.

-I'm an ENFP idea-person turning curiosity into working software, one conversation with Claude Code at a time.
+I'm an ENFP idea-person turning curiosity into working software, one conversation with coding agent at a time.

 No tech stack to list.
 No years of experience to claim.
 Just this: *if I can describe it clearly, we can probably build it.* 🌱